 The Law now provides express protection for part time workers.
-The regulations protect conventional employees and “workers” which are a more broadly defined class.
-A worker becomes entitled to protection immediately they start work – there is no minimum qualifying periods for entitlement to the rights conferred by the Part-time Workers Regulations.
+The regulations protect conventional employees and “workers”, which are a more broadly defined class.
+A worker becomes entitled to protection immediately when they start work – there is no minimum qualifying periods for entitlement to the rights conferred by the Part-time Workers Regulations.

 A part-timer is entitled to protection against:-

 Discrimination is defined to mean less favourable treatment in relation to specific issues including rates of pay, entitlement to sick pay and maternity pay, access to pensions and training opportunities, holidays and family leave, together with entitlement to fringe benefits or any other form of “detriment” which includes being chosen for dismissal/promotion etc. There are complex rules for establishing how to compare the entitlement of part-time staff against their full-time colleagues to establish whether detriment has occurred.

 Victimisation occurs when any employer subjects an employee to detriment for invoking his rights, or has brought a claim or assisted another worker in a claim or complaint relating to discrimination.